Post Banner Image

 Credit: DenisTangneyJr/ E+ via Getty Images

 There’s no better way to discover Boston’s famous Freedom Trail than on foot.
 This 2.5-mile-long pathway passes 16 historically significant sites such as Bunker Hill and the Old Cornerstone Bookhouse.
-Elsewhere in Boston, the Charles River Esplanade and Harbourwalk are two appealing areas for walkers to explore one of America’s oldest cities.
+Elsewhere in Boston, the Charles River Esplanade and Harbourwalk are two appealing ways for walkers to explore one of America’s oldest cities.
 Beacon Hill, Chinatown, and North End are also some of Boston’s most walkable neighborhoods.
 In addition, the Boston metro area ranks highly in the safest cities for pedestrians, according to the National Complete Streets Coalition.

 • Share on Facebook